Field Audit Checklist: A Practical Guide for Taxpayers and Business Owners

 Who This Checklist Serves

-This checklist is for you if
+This checklist is for you if:

-• An IRS agent has contacted you to schedule or confirm a field examination
+● An IRS agent has contacted you to schedule or confirm a field examination.

-This checklist is not for you if
+This checklist is not for you if:

 Critical Success Factors

 The examination outcome depends primarily on your preparation timing and scope management.
 The IRS agent controls scheduling and location, but you control which records you organize, what information you volunteer, and how you respond to requests.
-Well-organized documentation, presented proactively, demonstrates compliance and reduces adversarial
+Well-organized documentation, presented proactively, demonstrates compliance and reduces adversarial scrutiny, whereas disorganization and evasiveness trigger an expanded examination scope and heightened skepticism.

 Step-by-Step Field Audit Preparation

-1. Step 1: Review Your Initial Contact Letter Immediately
+Step 1: Review Your Initial Contact Letter Immediately

 Your examination begins with an initial contact letter, such as Letter 2202 or Letter 566, which specifies the tax years, examination items, and requested records.
 Note the agent’s contact information, scheduled appointment date, and response deadline to ensure timely compliance.

-2. Step 2: Decide on Representation
+Step 2: Decide on Representation

 You have the right to representation by an attorney, CPA, enrolled agent, or the preparer who signed your return.
 Hiring representation before the agent’s first contact creates a communication buffer and may delay the examination, while self-representation means everything you say becomes part of the audit record.

-3. Step 3: Gather Only the Requested Records
+Step 3: Gather Only the Requested Records

 Collect tax returns, receipts, invoices, bank statements, and documentation for the specific years and items listed in the examination notice.
 Do not organize materials beyond what the notice requests, as volunteering additional information can inadvertently expand the examination scope beyond the original parameters.

-4. Step 4: Designate a Clean Examination Area
+Step 4: Designate a Clean Examination Area

 Establish a specific meeting location, such as a conference room or office desk, where the agent will work and access organized records.
 This controlled environment prevents the agent from observing unrelated business areas or personal files that might raise additional questions or concerns.

-5. Step 5: Confirm Appointment Details in Writing
+Step 5: Confirm Appointment Details in Writing

-6. Step 6: Prepare Employee Interview Strategy
+Step 6: Prepare Employee Interview Strategy

-7. Step 7: Document Your Records’ Current Condition
+Step 7: Document Your Records’ Current Condition

-8. Step 8: Respond to Pre-Visit Document Requests
+Step 8: Respond to Pre-Visit Document Requests

-9. Step 9: Define Access Boundaries Clearly
+Step 9: Define Access Boundaries Clearly

 While the IRS has broad examination authority, you can limit access to areas unrelated to the audit, such as personal living spaces in a home office or separate business divisions.
+Communicate these boundaries politely and professionally at the beginning of the examination to prevent scope expansion.

-10. Step 10: Answer Questions Directly Without Volunteering Extra Information
+Step 10: Answer Questions Directly Without Volunteering Extra Information

 Respond to the agent’s questions factually and completely, but avoid over-explaining, justifying, or providing unsolicited background details.
 Excessive information can introduce inconsistencies, contradict your return positions, or offer leads to additional examination areas beyond the original scope.

-11. Step 11: Maintain a Daily Examination Log
+Step 11: Maintain a Daily Examination Log

-12. Step 12: Request Written Lists for Additional Documents
+Step 12: Request Written Lists for Additional Documents

 At the conclusion of each visit, ask the agent to specify in writing the additional documents they need, the required deadline, and the preferred format.
 Written requests prevent vague or expanding demands and create clear documentation of the agent’s information needs and your compliance efforts.

-13. Step 13: Meet All IRS Deadlines for Materials
+Step 13: Meet All IRS Deadlines for Materials

-Provide any additional records requested by the specified deadline in the agent’s written request.
-Missing deadlines allows the agent to make adverse assumptions, potentially expand
+Make sure to provide any additional records requested in the agent's written request by the specified deadline.
+Missing deadlines allows the agent to make adverse assumptions, potentially expand the examination scope, and demonstrate non-cooperation that may influence the final examination outcome.

-14. Step 14: Request a Closing Conference and Written Summary
+Step 14: Request a Closing Conference and Written Summary

 After completing fieldwork, request a formal meeting to discuss the agent’s preliminary findings before receiving the official examination report.
 Before formalizing conclusions, this conference offers an opportunity to clarify misunderstandings, correct factual errors, and provide final supporting evidence.